matt2005/dash_builder/README.md

 # DASH_BUILDER

-Dash_Builder uses the github action Nature40/pimod to build the images
+Dash_Builder uses the github action Nature40/pimod to build the images.

 ## Process
 The below process is performed on both armhf and arm64.
+This takes about 3hours to build via github actions.

 ### Build Base Image